jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 1. Compute pairwise similarity score fat diagonal
 2. Run clique percolation algorithm to get clusters/seed
-3. Run algomerative clustering to merge in similar clusters (if you want to).

 Why is this better than k-means on feature mappings:
 - No picking k!
 (Actually this is not true, there are still hyperparameters to tune)